brittbarreto/FracVeg292/prep-scripts/README.md

             ../util-scripts/setup-python.sh
         ```

-6. Add the correct version of Python to your PATH:
+6. Set up Miniconda to work with your shell:

     You should be able to copy/paste this from the output of the Python install script (yours may look different; it will tell you *exactly* which command to run).
+You will need to run this command each time you want to use `conda` unless you add it to your bash config.

     ```bash
     source ./conda/etc/profile.d/conda.sh